-- 1. admission to ASU (note that application and admission to the upper-division program are separate from application and admission to ASU); - completion of lower-division requirements or equivalents as approved by a college academic advisor and the faculty of the school; - 3. a minimum university cumulative GPA of 3.00 as well as a 3.00 GPA based only on the required lower-division courses or equivalents; and - 4. submission of a portfolio (for detailed information about this requirement, see "Portfolio Format Requirements," on this page).
+- admission to ASU (note that application and admission to the upper-division program are separate from application and admission to ASU); - completion of lower-division requirements or equivalents as approved by a college academic advisor and the faculty of the school; - 3. a minimum university cumulative GPA of 3.00 - 4. a minimum grade of "C" (2.00) or higher in all architecture and landscape architecture core courses or equivalents as approved by a college academic advisor and the faculty of the school; and - submission of a portfolio (for detailed information about this requirement, see "Portfolio Format Requirements," page 320).